MicrosoftDocs/azure-devops-docs/docs/boards/boards/best-practices-kanban.md

 * **Use metrics to adjust processes.** Periodically check Kanban metrics of work in progress and lead time to determine when changes need to be made.

-* **Manage culture changes mindfully.** People want to do their best work&mdash;a core tenant underlying Kanban and its associated disciplines.
+* **Manage culture changes mindfully.** People want to do their best work&mdash;a core tenet underlying Kanban and its associated disciplines.
 Apply change management principles as you adopt new practices.
 Create greater ownership within the team for the success of implementing WIP limits.

 <a id="dod" />